tweekerz/ComplianceCxE/docs/playbooks/AIP2MIP/PreviewAIP2MIP.md

 - Emails inherit the highest sensitivity from their attachments
 - Ability to assign different labels to users between Files and Emails
 - Double-Key Encryption as an outcome of labeling in Word, Excel, PowerPoint, Outlook
 - Tracking and revocation of encrypted documents
+- Sensitivity toolbar added to File/SaveAs

 #### Program Requirements